Rabbit Hemorrhagic Disease

 - Early detection and removal of suspect carcasses will be Pennsylvania's best defense to mitigate any RHD outbreaks.
 We encourage members of the public to report any lagomorph mortality events (two or more dead hares or rabbits at the same location) to the Game Commission using the agency's Wildlife Health Survey or by calling 1-833-PGC-WILD or 1-833-PGC-HUNT.
 The public should avoid touching any dead hares or rabbits.

-- RHD is also a threat to domestic rabbits but the Game Commission is not involved with domestic animals.
-PDA is responsible for domestic rabbits within the Commonwealth to the extent of inspecting rabbit slaughter facilities.
-Such breeding and processing facilities may voluntarily consent to USDA and/or FDA oversight but such oversight is not required.
-In addition to PDA, USDA, and FDA, private veterinary practices can also provide animal health expertise for domestic/pet rabbits.
-Any questions regarding disease surveillance in domestic rabbit or hare species should be directed to those other entities.
+- RHD is also a threat to domestic rabbits.
+The Pennsylvania Department of Agriculture is the regulatory authority over domestic animals in the commonwealth and they inspect rabbit slaughter facilities.
+Such breeding and processing facilities may additionally consent to USDA and/or FDA oversight but such consent is entirely voluntary.
+In addition to PDA, USDA, and FDA, private veterinary practices can also provide animal health expertise for domestic or pet rabbits.
+Any questions regarding disease surveillance in domestic rabbit or hare species should be directed to these entities.

 - Veterinary diagnostic laboratories are aware of RHD and any detections of RHDV2 in domestic lagomorphs in PA will be reported to the Game Commission.